MCxQC/Hello-World/README.md

 # WinExeCommander
 WinExeCommander makes it easier to call functions when processes/windows are created/terminated.
-The script is using Windows Management Instrumentation (WMI) to monitor process creation/deletion and the SetWinEventHook function to monitor windows events.
+The script is using Windows Management Instrumentation (WMI Provider Host process) to monitor process creation/deletion and the SetWinEventHook function to monitor windows events.

 ## Requirement
 * AutoHotkey v2

 ## Features
-* Select from various criteria, including WinTitle, WinClass, WinTitleMatchMode, ProcessName, ProcessPath, Hidden Window, Active Window, and additional parameters.
+* Specify various criteria, including WinTitle, WinClass, WinTitleMatchMode, ProcessName, ProcessPath, Active/Maximize/Hidden Window and additional parameters.
-* Enable or disable the monitoring of each event using the tray menu, GUI, or method call.
+* Enabling or disabling the monitoring of each event using the tray menu, GUI, or method call.
-* Save monitoring profiles and switch between them using the tray menu, GUI, or method call.
+* Saving monitoring profiles and switch between them using the tray menu, GUI, or method call.
 * Select themes.

 ## How to use it?
 * Install AutoHotKey v2.
 * Include the processes and/or windows to be monitored, along with their corresponding functions.
-* Process and window properties required to be wrapped in curly brackets.
-(Object)
+* To call a function when the event is created/terminated, append "_Created" and/or "_Terminated" to the function name.
-* To call a function when the event is created/terminated, append "_Created", "_Terminated" to the function name.
+* Monitoring processes use a slightly higher amount of resources (WMI Provider Host process), consuming approximately 0.5% to 2% of CPU usage on a budget CPU.
+To minimize resource usage, always consider monitoring the window instead of the process when possible.

 # Methods

 ## AddProcess
 Adds a process event to monitor.

-	Events.AddProcess(Process Properties, Function, Event Name [, Instance Mode])
+	Events.AddProcess(Process Criteria Object, Function, Event Name [, Created Mode, Terminated Mode])

 ### Parameters

-* **Process Properties**
+* **Process Criteria Object**

   > Type: Object
   >